 EMEA General and Administrative Expenses.
-The increase in our EMEA general and administrative expenses was primarily due to \$1.7 million of higher compensation costs, including general salaries, bonuses, stock-based compensation and headcount growth (157 EMEA general and administrative employees as of March 31, 2011 versus 119 as of March 31, 2010).
-For the three months ended March 31, 2011, the impact of foreign currency fluctuations to our EMEA general and administrative expenses was not significant when compared to average exchange rates of the three months ended March 31, 2010.
-Over the course of the past year, we have been investing in our EMEA general and administrative for growth, as a result of our ongoing efforts to scale this region effectively for growth.
+Our EMEA general and administrative expenses did not materially change and the impact of foreign currency fluctuations to our EMEA general and administrative expenses for the three months ended March 31, 2012 was not significant when compared to average exchange rates of the three months ended March 31, 2011.
+Over the course of the past year, we have been investing in our EMEA general and administrative functions as a result of our ongoing efforts to scale this region effectively for growth.
 Going forward, although we are carefully monitoring our spending given the current economic environment, we expect our EMEA general and administrative expenses to increase in future periods as we continue to scale our operations to support our growth; however, as a percentage of revenues, we generally expect them to decrease.

 Asia-Pacific General and Administrative Expenses.
-The increase in our Asia-Pacific general and administrative expenses was primarily due to higher compensation costs, including general salaries, bonuses, stock-based compensation and headcount growth (130 Asia-Pacific general and administrative employees as of March 31, 2011 versus 115 as of March 31, 2010).
-For the three months ended March 31, 2011, the impact of foreign currency fluctuations to our Asia-Pacific general and administrative expenses was not significant when compared to average exchange rates of the three months ended March 31, 2010.
+The increase in our Asia-Pacific general and administrative expenses was primarily due to \$1.3 million of higher compensation costs, including general salaries, bonuses, stock-based compensation and headcount growth (161 Asia-Pacific general and administrative employees as of March 31, 2012 versus 130 as of March 31, 2011).
+For the three months ended March 31, 2012, the impact of foreign currency fluctuations to our Asia-Pacific general and administrative expenses was not significant when compared to average exchange rates of the three months ended March 31, 2011.
 Going forward, although we are carefully monitoring our spending given the current economic environment, we expect Asia-Pacific general and administrative expenses to increase as we continue to scale our operations to support our growth; however, as a percentage of revenues, we generally expect them to decrease.

 Restructuring Charges.
-During the three months ended March 31, 2011, we recorded restructuring charges totaling \$496,000 related to one-time termination benefits attributed to certain Switch and Data employees.
-For additional information, see "Restructuring Charges" in Note 12 of Notes to Condensed Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q. We anticipate that we will incur additional restructuring charges in connection with the Switch and Data acquisition related to one-time termination benefits during the second quarter of 2011.
-During the three months ended March 31, 2010, no restructuring charge was recorded.
-Our restructuring charges all relate to our Americas region.
+We recorded no restructuring charges during the three months ended March 31, 2012.
+During the three months ended March 31, 2011, we recorded restructuring charges of \$496,000 related to one-time termination benefits attributed to certain Switch and Data employees.
+For additional information, see "Restructuring Charges" in Note 13 of Notes to Condensed Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q. Our restructuring charges all relate to our Americas region.

 Acquisition Costs.
-During the three months ended March 31, 2011, we recorded acquisition costs totaling \$415,000 primarily attributed to our Americas region related to the ALOG acquisition.
-During the three months ended March 31, 2010, we recorded acquisition costs totaling \$5.0 million, primarily related to the Switch and Data acquisition.
-We expect to incur some additional acquisition costs related to the ALOG acquisition.
+During the three months ended March 31, 2012, we recorded acquisition costs totaling \$1.0 million primarily attributed to our Asia-Pacific region.
+During the three months ended March 31, 2011, we recorded acquisition costs totaling \$415,000 primarily attributed to our Americas region.

 Interest Income.
-Interest income decreased to \$215,000 for the three months ended March 31, 2011 from \$506,000 for the three months ended March 31, 2010.
-Interest income decreased primarily due to lower invested balances and yields on invested balances.
-The average yield for the three months ended March 31, 2011 was 0.09% versus 0.19% for the three months ended March 31, 2010.
-We expect our interest income to remain at these low levels for the foreseeable future due to the impact of a lower interest rate environment, a portfolio more weighted towards short-term U.S. treasuries and from the utilization of cash to finance our expansion activities.
+Interest income increased to \$691,000 for the three months ended March 31, 2012 from \$215,000 for the three months ended March 31, 2011.
+Interest income increased primarily due to higher invested balances as a result of the proceeds from the \$750.0 million aggregate principal amount of 7.00% senior notes offering in July 2011 and higher yields on invested balances.
+The average annualized yield for the three months ended March 31, 2012 was 0.23% versus 0.09% for the three months ended March 31, 2011.
+We expect our interest income to remain at these low levels for the foreseeable future due to the impact of a continued low interest rate environment and a portfolio more weighted towards short-term securities.